apache/cloudstack-documentation/source/adminguide/systemvm.rst

 Log file /var/log/routerServiceMonitor.log contains the actions undertaken/attempted by the service monitoring script (i.e. trying to restart a stopped service).

-As of CloudStack 4.14, the internval at which the service monitoring script runs is no more hardcoded to 3 minutes, but is instead controlled via global setting router.health.checks.basic.interval.
+As of CloudStack 4.14, the interval at which the service monitoring script runs is no more hardcoded to 3 minutes, but is instead controlled via global setting router.health.checks.basic.interval.